Breaking News | Joshua Dogonyaro’s Coup Speech And Muhammadu Buhari’s Style

-READ ALSO: UNITY SCHOOLS: NECO reschedules Common Entrance Examination Lt.
+ALSO READ: EFCC lacks consititutional powers to summon PDP officials – Group reacts Lt.
 Gen. Joshua Nimyel Dogonyaro, a former Chief of Defence Staff, was the initial face of the August 27, 1985 putschist that ousted the 20-month-old regime of then Major General Muhammadu Buhari.
 The Buhari junta had sacked the Second Republic civilian administration of Alhaji Shehu Shagari on December 31, 1983.
-Joshua Dogonyaro was a Brigadier-General as that afternoon he announced the end of the Buhari-Idiagbon regime.
+Joshua Dogonyaro was a Brigadier-General as at that afternoon he announced the end of the Buhari-Idiagbon regime.
 A member of the famed Langtang Mafia of the Nigerian military, Dogonyaro passed away in his home state of Plateau last week at the age of 80.
 May he rest in peace.

 But the focus today is not on Dogonyaro, the man but rather the speech he delivered on behalf of his ‘colleagues and members of the Nigerian Armed Forces.
 That speech has re-emerged in the media in the wake of Dogonyaro’s passage.
 It was no doubt one of the most prescient and objective diagnosis of Muhammadu Buhari’s persona and an apt prognosis of the modus operandi of his government.
 Forget the fact that Buhari’s successor, Ibrahim Babangida, went on to make a hash of Nigeria’s transition programme, Dogonyaro’s coup speech, delivered on behalf of the Babangida junta, foreshadowed most of what Nigerians, including the wife of the President, Aisha, have had to say about President Buhari’s uncommunicative ways.